Directed Network Laplacians and Random Graph Models: Results on Real Networks

 \subsection{Other Real Networks}

 A summary of further real-world network comparisons is given in Table \ref{tab:data_summary}.
 In the Data set column, we use $(s)$ and $(w)$ to indicate whether the largest \emph{strongly} or \emph{weakly} connected component is analysed, respectively.
 The fourth column specifies the optimal parameter $g$ for the Magnetic Laplacian determined through grid search among the test points $g = 1/2, 1/3, 1/4, 1/5, 1/6$.
+The decay parameter $\gamma$ used for the grid search ranges from $0$ to $20$ with a step size of $0.5$.
 The last column shows the logarithm of the ratio between the maximum likelihoods of the directed pRDRG and trophic models.
 Hence, periodic/linear structure is seen to be favoured for the networks in the first 8 rows/last 7 rows.